-12.9.2 Updating the SMC server in command line
+13.9.2 Updating the SMC server in command line

 - 1. Download the update archive on your workstation from your MyStormshield personal area. - 2.
-Copy the archive in /var/tmp on the SMC server using SSH protocol. - 3.
-Log on to the SMC server via the console port or in SSH. - 4.
+Copy the archive in /var/tmp on the SMC server using SSH protocol. - Log in to the SMC server via the console of your hypervisor or in SSH. - 4.
 Enter the command smc-update -u /var/tmp/archivename.
 Replace archivename with the name of your archive.
 For versions of SMC lower than 2.6, the command to enter is fwadmin-update -u /var/tmp/archivename. - Wait for the update to end.
 During the process, the server remains available within the current version. - 6.
 Enter the command reboot.
 The updated system restarts.

-12.10 Disabling automatic synchronization of high availability clusters
+13.10 Disabling automatic synchronization of high availability clusters